neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ## Data Transfer

-Data transfer can be either from the local project to the remote project ("upload") or from the remote to local project("download").
+Data transfer can be either from the local project to the central project ("upload") or from the central to local project("download").
 Data transfers are primarily managed using the upload_data() and download_data() functions.

 By default, uploading or downloading data will never overwrite files when transferring data.
 If an